 Because there is no shade, make sure to slather on plenty of sunblock and wear a hat and sunglasses.

 I’ve done the Incline on a warm, sunny day in December and a cloudy day in May, both of which were ideal weather.
 I wore shorts and a t-shirt both times, but could’ve used a long-sleeved layer for the way back down (particularly the time I hiked down).
 Because the hike up is so strenuous, I would recommend wearing your grippiest running shoes so you aren’t bogged down with the weight of hiking boots.
-For this reason, and because I planned on jogging down, I wore my trail running shoes (last year’s model is currently 50% off at REI!).
+For this reason, and because I planned on jogging down, I wore my trail running shoes.

 Hiking poles will certainly make your life easier, particularly helping out your knees on the way down.
 But the trail is at no point technical enough that you would absolutely NEED them.
 In the winter, if it’s icy, you might want some extra traction like microspikes.

 I regretted not bringing water with me the first time I did the Incline.
 The second time, I wore my running vest and brought water and snacks (just in case, I always have snacks just in case) as well as chapstick with SPF in it and a long-sleeve shirt.
 I did my best to pack light since I certainly didn’t want to make going up the Incline any harder than necessary by having a heavy backpack!

 Yes.
 Even on the weekdays, there has always been a crowd when I’ve done the Incline!
 On the weekdays, it’s totally manageable.
 I was in no way alone either time I’ve done the trail, but people were at least pretty spread out.